-At the dawn of the new millennium, however, light began to form at the end of the tunnel.
-ATV racing and riding was growing once again.
-To further expand the sport, the AMA formed the ATVA (All-Terrain Vehicle Association), and then in 2002 the GNC Series went through an evolution that split the MX and TT series into separate championships.
-This made the titles more accessible to riders who could only afford to specialize in one series.
+At the dawn of the new millennium, however, a shift in factory attention occurred.
+ATV racing and riding was growing once again, and in 2002 the GNC Series went through an evolution that split the MX and TT series into two separate championships.
+This made the titles more accessible to riders who could only afford to specialize in one series or the other.
 Manufacturers started producing race-ready ATVs again, and production classes opened up the sport to a new generation of talent.

-Realizing the growth of the ATV racing market, manufacturers pushed the technological envelope with their machines, and soon the production ATVs were once again the prime choice for competition.
-Then the factory rides came back, and ATV MX racing once again experienced the same bright future it had had 20 years ago.
+Realizing the growth of the ATV racing market, manufacturers pushed the technological envelope with their equipment, and soon the production ATVs were once again the prime choice for competition.
+And with that, the factory rides came back, and ATV MX racing once again experienced the same popularity it had enjoyed 20 years before.
+But it did not last long.